longhoag/ml_library/README.md

 # ML Library

-A production-ready machine learning library designed for flexibility, extensibility, and ease of use.
+A production-ready machine learning library designed for flexibility, extensibility, and ease of use with comprehensive test coverage and strong type safety.

 ## Overview

 This library provides a comprehensive set of tools for machine learning workflows, including:

 - Data preprocessing and feature engineering
-- Model training and evaluation
+- Model training and evaluation with standardized interfaces
 - Model serialization and management
-- Visualization utilities
+- Visualization utilities for learning curves and feature importance
-- Integration with popular ML frameworks
+- Integration with scikit-learn and other popular ML frameworks
+- Extensive test suite with >95% code coverage
-- Extensive documentation and examples
+- Comprehensive documentation and practical examples
-- Robust logging and error handling
+- Robust logging and hierarchical error handling system
+- Type hints throughout the codebase (compatible with mypy)

 ## Installation